Medications that worsen dementia: A clinical guide

 • Quetiapine

-Alternative medication: Alternatives are available and should be considered if the health of the patient deteriorates.
-Behavioural therapy is also an effective option.
-Certain SSRIs may help as well.
+Alternatives should always be considered if the person’s health deteriorates.
+Behavioural therapy is an effective option for managing some symptoms.
+Certain SSRIs may also help.

-Beta-blockers are a class of drugs used to treat high blood pressure, in the prevention of a heart attack, and to manage heart rhythm.
-It is one out of the many medications contraindicated in dementia
+Beta-blockers are used to treat high blood pressure, prevent heart attacks, and manage heart rhythm.

-The use of beta-blockers is linked to the risk of developing vascular dementia and may decrease the quality of life of individuals who already have dementia.
-Therefore, dementia and high blood pressure medication are linked.
+The use of beta-blockers is linked to the risk of developing vascular dementia and may decrease the quality of life of people who already have dementia.

 • Atenolol